 An authorized signer form is a document that allows an account holder to grant a range of clearance levels to individuals to perform certain functions within a bank account.

-Back-office staff at a bank encompasses all positions that are not customer-facing.
+Back-office staff at a bank or credit union encompasses all positions that are not customer-facing.
 These jobs on the operations side of a financial institution include a wide array of duties necessary to keep a bank functioning.

 Bank due diligence refers to the steps that a financial institution takes to investigate, address, and/or minimize risk.
 Due diligence is performed in a wide variety of banking processes, such as underwriting, BSA, acquisitions, hiring, and vendor management.